Information for Landlords

 Our list of services includes:

-4. Prepare the Assured Shorthold Tenancy agreement and arrange the necessary signature(s).
+- Prepare the Assured Periodic Tenancy agreement and arrange the necessary signature(s).

-9. Receive rental payments in advance from the tenant and make prompt payment to you together with a detailed statement.
+- Receive rental payments from the tenant and make prompt payment to you together with a detailed statement.

-12. Maintain contact with the existing tenant and arrange renewals of the agreement as and when necessary.
+- Maintain contact with the existing tenant and arrange amendments (when requested) of the agreement as and when necessary.

-14. We will make arrangements to re-let the property with the minimum vacant periods to ensure you receive the optimum return from your property.
+- We will make arrangements to re-let the property with the minimum void periods to ensure you receive the optimum return from your property.

 Check out our landlord’s quick guide of things you’ll need to consider before renting out your property: